 - Road tax for the disabled

-- Taxing your vehicle at DVLA and methods of payment
+- Taxing your vehicle and how to pay road tax

-- Cancelling your vehicle tax and refunds of VED
+- How to cancel road tax and refunds of VED

 - How to reduce your road tax

 The history of VED or UK Car Tax

 Often misleadingly called a ‘Road Tax’ or referred to as ‘Car Tax’, Vehicle Excise Duty (VED) is in reality a tax on owning a vehicle rather than a tax to pay for the use of public roads in the UK.
 Many motorists complain about the car tax rates they have to pay compared to the state of the roads but revenue from this road tax hasn’t been ring-fenced (and therefore only used for road maintenance) for 80 years.
 We’ll look at the development of the car tax to understand the changes in its administration and collection and what factors can increase or decrease the price of your road tax giving information up to the most recent changes in April 2017.

 We’ll also consider which vehicles are exempt from paying road tax and which groups are also entitled to a car tax reduction.
 You’ll find guidance on how to pay your road tax including payment methods and suggestions on how to reduce the amount you pay.
 Finally, we look to the future – what other changes have been suggested to collect vehicle tax revenue from motorists and would they be accepted in the UK?

 The Tramways Act of 1870 meant that the construction of roads and any infrastructure came from local ratepayers and tram companies rather than from vehicle tax.
 During the period 1896-1936, the road network in the UK only grew by 4% and most was funded by local authorities rather than by vehicle tax.